vincedjango/GetSearchResultApi/README.md

 The application is deployed on [Heroku](https://flask-zillow.herokuapp.com/home).

 ### Features

+## Not Implemented
 Some of the features that appear on the main page have not been implemented:
 * Login
 * Caroussel for the previous search is not working properly
 * Search by Price Range and by Rent, Buy, Sale
 * The picture of the property, for the moment, it is just showing a static picture

+## Implemented
-What was implemented is a search by (Addres, City, State).
-You can then see important information about the property.
+* A search by (Addres, City, State)
-It is also possible to see the previous properties searched.
+* As soon as you search for a second property, the previous search will appear in the right bottom corner of your browser

 ### Here is the instruction received from Zillow: